kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     $ sudo md5sum /d/data/slave1/ci4/cmp_ex_sm#P#p6.MYD | awk -F" " '{print $1}'
     896cffca7c7252ef1b043ecfa1137a5e

 Well, it looks like these files are indeed different.
-So the conclusion here should be to start with a clean setup which can be achieved either way.
+So the conclusion here should be to start with a clean setup which can be achieved either way by `mysql_rsync_lock.sh` or `mysql_cmp.sh`.
 The slaves take care of errors.
-Monitor this action and write a trigger file in case of an error.
-Then regularly check if there are triggers, and if so, take action.
+Monitor this action with `mysql_repl_monitor.sh` and write a trigger file in case of an error.
+Then let cron regularly check if there are triggers, and if so, take action.

+As I have a script which is run every 30 minutes anyway, I just integrated the call here:

+    # will check slaves for integrity and rsync -- triggered by /tmp/repl_cmp.trigger set by /path_to_your_script/mysql_repl_monitor.sh
+    /path_to_your_script/mysql_cmp.sh

 I think there is room for one improvement here.
 In case the next error occurs, I will have a closer look to the error message.
 If the error message tells me which table has problems, I could immediately take action on this table without checking all the others.
 To this end I have to see the error message because I have to extract the table name from that string.